Armaan Malik: Career beginnings (2006–2010)

-2014–2019: Playback singing, first album and singles
+Playback singing and first album (2014–2019)

-In 2014, he made his debut as a playback singer with the song "Tumko Toh Aana Hi Tha" in the film Jai Ho, along with "Love You Till The End (House Mix)" and the title track, "Jai Ho".
-Malik and his brother, Amaal Mallik, were also featured in the beginning of Jai Ho in the song "Love You Till The End" (Malik was the vocalist and lyricist, and Amaal was the music composer).
-In the same year, he sang "Naina" with Sona Mohapatra for the film Khoobsurat, "Auliya" for the film Ungli, and released his debut album "Armaan".
+In 2014, Malik made his playback singing debut with "Tumko Toh Aana Hi Tha" in Jai Ho.
+He also contributed to the film’s title track and "Love You Till the End", appearing along side his brother Amaal Malik, who composed the music.

+In the same year, he sang the song "Naina" for the drama film Khoobsurat, and he also sang the song "Auliya" for the film Ungli, and released his debut album Armaan.

-In 2015, Malik sang "Main Hoon Hero Tera" for Hero, "Kwahishein" for Calendar Girls, and "Tumhe Aapna Banane Ka" for Hate Story 3, which his brother Amaal Malik composed.
-He also sang another song for Hate Story 3 titled "Wajah Tum Ho".
-He sang "Yaar Indha Muyalkutti" by D. He also sang a single "Main Rahoon Ya Na Rahoon".
-That year, he was awarded the Filmfare R. D. Burman Award for New Music Talent.
+In 2015, he recorded songs for films including Hero, Calendar Girls, and Hate Story 3.
+His work that year included "Tumhe Apna Banane Ka" and "Wajah Tum Ho".
+He also released the single "Main Rahoon Ya Na Rahoon" and sang "Yaar Indha Muyalkutti".
+That year, he received the Filmfare R. D. Burman Award for New Music Talent.

-In 2016, Malik sang for the films Mastizaade, Sanam Re, Kapoor & Sons, Azhar, Do Lafzon Ki Kahani, and "Sab Tera" with Shraddha Kapoor for Baaghi under Amaal's composition.
-He sang "Foolishq" with Shreya Ghoshal for Ki & Ka, he worked with Jeet Gannguli for the song "Mujhko Barsaat Bana Lo" for Junooniyat and also sang his first Bengali song, "Dhitang Dhitang" for Love Express.
-He was the lead singer of the film M.S.
+Between 2016 and 2018, Malik recorded songs for films including Sanam Re, Kapoor & Sons, Azhar, Do Lafzon Ki Kahani, and Baaghi, the latter featuring the duet Sab Tera with Shraddha Kapoor.
+He collaborated with artists such as Shreya Ghoshal and Jeet Gannguli, and sang his first Bengali song, Dhitang Dhitang, for Love Express.
+He was the lead singer for the soundtrack of M.S.
 Dhoni: The Untold Story.
-He sang "Sau Asmaan" with Neeti Mohan for Baar Baar Dekho and "Ishaara" for Force 2 under Amaal's composition.
-He sang "Tum Jo Mille" for Saansein, "Pal Pal Dil Ke Paas Reprise" and "Dil Mein Chupa Lunga Remake" for Wajah Tum Ho.
-He sang a single "Pyaar Manga Hain Remake" with Neeti Mohan.
-He also sang the title track of the Star Paarivar Awards 2016 with Palak Muchhal and Meet Bros under Meet Bros' composition.
+He also sang Sau Asmaan with Neeti Mohan for Baar Baar Dekho and Ishaara for Force 2.

+He sang "Tum Jo Mille" for Saansein, "Pal Pal Dil Ke Paas (Reprise)", and "Dil Mein Chupa Lunga (Remake)" for Wajah Tum Ho.
+He released the single "Pyaar Manga Hain", a remake of the original with Neeti Mohan and performed the title track of the Star Paarivar Awards 2016 with Palak Muchhal and Meet Bros.

-In 2019, he voiced over the following songs: "Jab Se Mera Dil" with Palak Muchhal for the movie Amavas, "Dil Me Ho Tum" for the movie Why Cheat India, and "Kyun Rabba" for the movie Badla.
-He also sang "Chale Aana" in De De Pyaar De, composed by Amaal and written by Kunaal Verma.
-Malik voiced the titular character in the Hindi-dubbed version of Disney's Aladdin, a live-action remake of the 1992 movie, Aladdin.
+In 2019, Malik sang Jab Se Mera Dil for Amavas, Dil Me Ho Tum for Why Cheat India, and Kyun Rabba for Badla.
+He also sang Chale Aana for De De Pyaar De.
+That year, he voiced the lead character in the Hindi dubbed version of Disney’s live action film Aladdin.

-Malik sang for the film Kabir Singh, under the composer Vishal Mishra, for the song "Pehla Pyaar".
-In the same year, he sang two songs for Yeh Saali Aashiqui, one for films like Article 15, Pranaam, Pati Patni Aur Woh and the Hindi soundtrack of Pailwaan.